-9. Dealing with anorexia also takes a village
+9. Dealing with anorexia also takes a village.

 Similar to any medical crisis, the doctors aren’t necessarily going to collaborate or share all the information with each other.
 We did that.
 We started to get our team on board.

 When she went back to school, we arranged for two teachers to eat lunch with her.
-Otherwise, she might try to throw out her food.
+Otherwise, she might have tried to throw out her food.
 We would bring her lunch to the nurse, the nurse would give it to the teacher and Becca would eat it.
 Our school was phenomenal.

-10. You have to become a helicopter parent
+10. You have to become a helicopter parent.

 Before this, my husband and I weren’t super helicopter parents.
 But we had to change our parenting style.
 We really had to ask her: What are you doing?
 What’s going on?
 What’s happening?
 What are you doing in your room?